Nice to meet you!

 I’m Hannah Caple!
 I’m a graphic designer and photographer with a strong foundation in global communications and a passion for storytelling through visuals.
 My work is driven by the belief that design and photography have the power to shape conversations, build connections, and create lasting impact!
 Through collaboration and intentional creativity, I strive to bridge the gap between visual communication and meaningful action.
 Let’s create something impactful together!

 For the past four years, I have been working as a freelance designer and photographer, developing a diverse portfolio that spans branding, publication design, event photography, and more.
 Through my work, I have collaborated with a variety of clients, bringing their visions to life with thoughtful design solutions and compelling imagery.
-My experience has allowed me to refine my creative skills, adapt to different project needs, and build strong relationships with clients who trust me to tell their stories through design and photography.
+My experience has allowed me to refine

 My love for collaboration has grown through my involvement in the Design Collective internship program on campus, where I’ve had the opportunity to work closely with fellow creatives.
 This experience has reinforced my belief in the power of teamwork and shared vision in design.
 I’m always excited to engage in projects that bring people together to create meaningful and thoughtful work.